 Beck changed her path once Adam was born.
 She started studying how other people were creating fulfillment in their lives.
 Today, as a mother of three, she suggests that finding joy involves mindfulness, which is similar to Csikszentmihalyi’s notion of flow.

 While that may temporarily translate into difficulty and fear, we have the choice to approach these not as obstacles, but as the paths that lead to joy.
-We have a choice to either try to contort ourselves back into a life that no longer fits us or to get quiet, listen and act on what we hear.
+We have the choice to either try to contort ourselves back into a life that no longer fits us or to get quiet, listen and act on what we hear.

 Remember a time you had to do something that was not joyful for you.
 It could be related to work, school, relationships, whatever, just something you didn’t like.
 Now recall the memory of it and notice how your body feels.
-Then go to a memory of something that made you deeply contented.
+Then go to a memory of something that made you deeply content.
 Remember that vividly.
 Notice how your body feels.

 One sensation in your body points toward your purpose—the good feeling.
 And the other points toward what you’re meant to avoid.